Semantics meets attractiveness: Choice by salience: A testable model of salience

-Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience}(ii) (and (iv)) provides an apparently simpler definition of choice by linear salience.
-However, we prefer to employ Definition~\ref{DEF:rationalization_by_linear_salience} as the original notion of an RLS, because it emphasizes that items with the same salience should be associated to the same rationales (or, at least, to very similar rationales: see Remark~\ref{REM:representation_of_RS_by_classes} and Footnote~\ref{FOOTNOTE:limited_number_switches}).
-This is relevant also in view of the possibility to relaxing the completeness and the transitivity of the relation of salience, thus obtaining a more permissive testable model of choice.
+Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience}(ii) (and (iv)) provides an apparently simpler notion of choice by linear salience.
+However, we still prefer Definition~\ref{DEF:rationalization_by_linear_salience}, because it emphasizes that items with the same salience should be associated to the same rationales (or, at least, to very similar rationales: see Remark~\ref{REM:representation_of_RS_by_classes} and Footnote~\ref{FOOTNOTE:limited_number_switches}).
+This is relevant also in view of the possibility to relaxing the completeness and the transitivity of the relation of salience, thus obtaining a more permissive (testable) model of choice.

 Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience}(iii) points out an alternative description of the behavioral process entailed by a linear salience approach.
-The DM's salience is described by the focusing filter, which assigns to any menu those items that draw her attention.
+The DM's salience is described by a focusing filter, which assigns to any menu those items that draw her attention.
 These items will induce the DM to use a specific criterion to make her choice.
 The focusing filter must satisfy WARP: if an item is among the most salient in a given menu, the same must happen in any submenu.
 This condition is a consequence of DM's ability to rank items according to their salience.

-In Section~\ref{SECTION:restricted_model}\ref{SUBSECTION:CLLA} and Section~\ref{SECTION:relation with literature}, we extensively discuss the relationship of our linear model with several approaches of bounded rationality already present in the literature.
-Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience} already allows us to point out a few differences.
-For instance, \cite{BordaloGennaioliShleifer2012} adopt the notion of \textsl{salience function}, which can be seen as a cardinal version of a focusing filter.
-A choice correspondence, called an \textsl{attention filter}, is also involved in the model of \cite{MasatliogluNakajimaOzbay2012}; however, its properties and behavioral interpretation are different from those of a focusing filter.